-Investment Investment type Carrying value Income return Property type / underlying security Investment notes H2O Indirect property £17.1m (€20.2m) 5.4% High-yield, dominant Madrid shopping centre and separate development site 30% shareholding; 6-year term bank finance facility
+Investment Investment type Carrying value Income return Property type / underlying security Investment notes H2O Indirect property £17.7m (€20.1m) 6.3% High-yield, dominant Madrid shopping centre and separate development site 30% shareholding; moderately geared bank finance facility

-Yield on equity over twelve months to 31 March 2022
+^{} Yield on equity over twelve months to 31 March 2023

 ART has a 30% stake in joint venture with CBRE Investment Management in the H2O shopping centre in Madrid.
 H2O was opened in 2007 and built to a high standard providing shopping, restaurants and leisure around a central theme of landscaped gardens and an artificial lake.
-H2O has a gross lettable area of approximately 52,425 square metres comprising 123 retail units.
+H2O has a gross lettable area of approximately 54,896 square metres comprising 119 retail units.
 In addition to a multiplex cinema, supermarket (let to leading Spanish supermarket operator Mercadona) and restaurants, it has a large fashion retailer base, including some of the strongest international fashion brands, such as Nike, Zara, Mango, JD Sports, Cortefiel, H&M and C&A.